TomSpencerLondon/software-architecture/README.md

 We call our approach to documentation Views and Beyond.
 This is to emphasize that we use the concept of a view-explained in the next section-as the fundamental organizing principle for architecture documentation, but also because we go beyond views to include additional information that belongs in an architecture document.
 Views and Beyond is not actually a method.
 It does not have a sequence of steps, with entry and exit criteria for each.
 Rather, it is more a collection of techniques that carry out an underlying philosophy.
-The philosophy is that an architecture document should
+The philosophy is that an architecture document should be helpful to the people who depend on it to do their work (far from least of which is the architect).
+The techniques can be bundled into a few categories:
+1. Finding out what stakeholders need.
+If you don't do this, you're going to end up with documentation that may serve no one.
+2. Providing the information to satisfy those needs by recording design decisions according to a variety of views, plus the beyond-view information.
+3. Checking the resulting documentation to see if it satisfied the needs.
+4. Packaging the information in a useful form to its stakeholders.
 ```